rozensoftware/flea/README.md

 ./flea -s 127.0.0.1
 ```

-The port number is sewn into the program code.
-It can be changed there or a new functionality could be written to specify it as a command parameter.
+The port number is hardcoded into the program code.
+It can be changed there or new functionality can be implemented to specify it as a command parameter.
-If you ran the server in the console you can stop it by CTRL-C.
+If you are running the server in the console, you can stop it by pressing CTRL-C.

-If you need a fast installation on a computer try using *installflea.ps1* script located in install folder.
-All you wanna do is to copy flea.exe, CameraLib.dll, HideProcessHook.dll and installflea.ps1 into USB pendrive, connect it to computer you want to install the software on and run the script as administrator.
-The Flea will be installed automatically.
-New autorun task and new firewall rule will be created for you.
+For a quick installation on a computer, you can use the "installflea.ps1" script located in the "install" folder.
+Simply copy "flea.exe", "CameraLib.dll", "HideProcessHook.dll", and "installflea.ps1" to a USB pendrive, connect it to the computer where you want to install the software, and run the script as an administrator.
+The Flea will be installed automatically, and a new autorun task and firewall rule will be created for you.
-You can modify the script further to achive the functonality you want.
+You can modify the script further to achieve the desired functionality.
-This script will work only on Windows and in PowerShell environment.
+Please note that this script only works on Windows and in a PowerShell environment.
-Unfortunately you will probably see a message about permission to access the network.
-You should confirm.
+You may encounter a network access permission message, which you should confirm.

-It is not mandatory to copy the HideProcessHook.dll file.
-But if you want to take advantage of hiding the program in the Windows Task Manager, it must be placed in the application directory.
-It'll be injected to The Task Manager to hide the flea.exe process.
-This is possible only when flea.exe is running in elevated privileges.
-That is why the install script registers the task with highest run level.
+Copying the "HideProcessHook.dll" file is not mandatory.
+However, if you want to take advantage of hiding the program in the Windows Task Manager, it must be placed in the application directory.
+It will be injected into the Task Manager to hide the "flea.exe" process.
+This can only be done when "flea.exe" is running with elevated privileges.
+That is why the install script registers the task with the highest run level.
 The hook injector that I used and modified to my needs is based on the work of [ryan-weil](https://github.com/ryan-weil/HideProcessHook).
 **Remember to uncomment line in main.rs file if you want to not show the cmd window:**